Barış Ataş

-Barış Ataş (born 1 February 1987) is a Turkish professional footballer who currently plays for Diyarbakır BB.
+Barış Ataş (born 1 February 1987) is a Turkish professional footballer who currently plays for Amed S.F.K.

 Life and career

 Ataş was born in Kulp, Diyarbakır.
 He began his footballing career as a thirteen-year-old with Balıkspor.
 He was transferred to Diyarbakırspor in 2002, making his professional league debut on 4 February 2006.
 He scored 6 goals in 96 appearances in the A2 league.

 Ataş signed a 3+1 contract with Trabzonspor on 22 June 2010.